Jamaica Travel Essentials – Weather, Currency, Culture & Best Time to Visit

 🏛️ Rose Hall & Greenwood

-💵 Currency in Jamaica (Cash, ATMs, USD vs JMD)
+💵 Currency in Jamaica: Cash, ATMs, USD and JMD

 Jamaica’s official currency is the Jamaican Dollar (JMD).
-In resort and tourist zones, you’ll also see USD used, especially for common visitor services.
-The best traveler strategy is not complicated: carry some cash for convenience, then top up only when needed.
-For the full breakdown, see: ATMs & Cash Withdrawals in Jamaica.
+In many resort and tourism settings, you will also see USD accepted, especially for visitor-oriented services.
+The simplest strategy is to keep some cash for convenience, understand when JMD helps most, and withdraw only what you reasonably expect to use.

 Where to withdraw